jetuaza/Last.md/Day1.md

 10. TRANSCOM - Provides transportation for the DoD in times of peace and war.
 11. CYBERCOM - Deals with Cyberspace.
 ## Unified Commands
-Join forces can be combined between Geographic Commands, and work closely to whichever command(s) they work within.
+Joint forces can be combined between Geographic Commands, and work closely to whichever command(s) they work within.
 * __Functional Combatant Commands (FCCs)__ operate across all geographical regions and typically provide support to other Combatant Commanders (CCDRs).

 ## Power of the IA
-Title 10 - Gives responsibilities of the Armed Forces to the Secretary of Defense Title 22 -
+* Title 10 - Gives responsibilities of the Armed Forces to the Secretary of Defense
+* Title 22 -
-Title 50
+* Title 50
 ### Joint Operations
 #### Principles of Joint Operations
 * Objective